RITES OF PASSAGE FOR A MODEL RAILWAY - 27: THORPE CARR, A Space-saving Mini Layout In Progress

 A range of lightweight balsa wood products for your model railway, from timber wagon inserts to loco coaling stages and timber platform struts.
 Also a source for the ballasting hopper

-There's nothing worse than getting your platform face and surface in place, than to find locomotives or carriages get stuck
+Nothing's worse, having got your platform face and surface in place, than to find locos or stock getting stuck negotiating curves (convex or concave)

 And if you want to exhibit it's embarrassing.
 I've seen it for myself at an exhibition, where.the scenery, stock, locomotives were first rate.
 Everything was finely detailed, but passenger trains wouldn't move because the builder hadn't taken care his platform outer edges allowed trains to pass smoothly.
 As it was based on pre-WWI North Eastern Railway (Northumberland) practice I'd looked forward to seeing the layout.
 That flaw left me disappointed.
 I don't think the operator was too happy with it, either.